onyxframework/blog/content/posts/distributed-websocket-chat-in-40-loc.md

 ```

 These are two separate websocket chat processes which use Redis as a back-end for synchronisation, in just in **40 lines of code**!

-Note that you'll need Redis **>= 5** to make Onyx::EDA work with it.
-I also use [wscat](https://www.npmjs.com/package/wscat) to test the websockets in the terminal in this article.

 Crystal dependencies ([*shards*](https://github.com/crystal-lang/shards)) you'd need: